 - Northam Residential College

 As a boarder, your child lives in a supportive and welcoming ‘home away from home’ with other young people from the country.
-They enjoy:

 - safe, secure accommodation (with separate living quarters and bathrooms for girls and boys)